Living Sculpture · Chapter One · March 2026

 But well-behaved is not the same as alive.
 Not in the way an ecosystem is alive — humming, interconnected, feeding the soil and the sky and the creatures that move between them.

-The conventional path would have been removal: strip the ivy, expose the bare brick, replant with natives, and endure the years of awkward adolescence while the new plants found their footing.
-It is a familiar story in ecological gardening, and it is not a wrong one.
+The conventional path would have been removal — strip the ivy, expose the bare brick, replant with natives, endure the years of awkward adolescence while the new plants found their footing.
+I know that story.
+I’ve lived it.

-The easier answer was removal — but that would mean exposing the bare brick for years, and losing a plant that, whatever its origins, was holding the soil, filtering rain, cooling the brick.
+But stripping the ivy meant exposing bare brick for years and losing a plant that was holding the soil, filtering rain, cooling the brick.
 There had to be another way in.

 So instead of replacing the ivy, the question became: what could grow through it?